Frequently Asked Questions (FAQ)

 How are MTBS geospatial data provided to users?

 Selected datasets from the suite of fire-level data are appended together by the MTBS project to create seamless national geospatial datasets.
-MTBS burn area boundary polygons are appended together as a single nationwide ESRI polygon shapefile with pertinent attributes.
+MTBS burned area boundary polygons are appended together as a single nationwide ESRI polygon shapefile with pertinent attributes.
 Additionally, fire occurrence point locations are calculated for each MTBS fire and compiled into a nationwide ESRI point shapefile.
 Thematic burn severity data for each individual MTBS fire are also mosaicked to generate annual, seamless burn severity GeoTiff images.
 All three of these national MTBS datasets can be downloaded from the MTBS Direct Download webpage.

 How do I access MTBS geospatial data for a particular fire?